-For projects to relocate or consolidate collections, present sufficient detail to assess the need for the activity and the likely outcome if an award is not made.
-The content of such short-term requests should address the relevant elements of A or B above, emphasizing the importance of both the collection(s) to be moved and the recipient collection(s), and the urgency of the project.
+For projects to transfer ownership of collections sufficient detail must be presented so as to assess the need for the activity and the likely outcome if an award is not made.
+The content of such short-term requests should address the relevant elements of Competitive Areas A Natural History Collections or Competitive Area B Living Stock Collections above, emphasizing the importance of both the collection(s) to be moved and the recipient collection(s), and the urgency of the project.
+Ownership of the collection to be moved, and transfer of that ownership must be thoroughly documented.
+Such documentation should be included in the Special Information and Supplementary Documentation section.